How to Sign Up for Military: Quick Steps for Enlisting Today

 To join the U.S. military, you need to meet certain standards.

-These include being between 17 and 42 years old, depending on the branch.
+This includes being between 17 and 42 years old, depending on the branch you’re looking at.

-You also need to be a U.S. citizen or permanent resident.
+You’ll also need to be a U.S. citizen or a permanent resident.

 Can I enlist in the military if I’m not a U.S. citizen?

-Yes, non-U.S. citizens can join the military under certain conditions.
+Yes, you can!
+Non-U.S. citizens can join the military under certain conditions.

-Some branches may have special programs for non-citizens with specific skills.
+Some branches even have special programs for non-citizens with specific skills, which can sometimes fast-track your path to citizenship.

 Is there an age limit for enlisting in the Military?

-Yes, there are age limits for joining the military.
+Each branch has its own age limits for joining the military:

 • Air Force: 17-42